 American Barbell SS Olympic Bearing Bar – Summary

-Having said that, if you are a serious Olympic lifter, and you’re about to drop a grand on one of the imported IWF trainers or comp bars, I suggest you at least track down a buddy or local club with either this bar or the chrome version and get under it a few times.
+Having said that, if you are a serious Olympic lifter and you’re about to drop a grand on one of the imported IWF trainers or comp bars, I suggest you track down a buddy or club with either this bar or the chrome version and get under it a few times.
 I think you’ll be pleasantly surprised.
 I know it’s fun to tell people that you have an Eleiko or a WerkSan, but there are plenty of high performance, stage-worthy bars that aren’t certified, and that IWF sticker is a big chunk of those bar’s prices.